 Traces of the Dutch

-The Wümme Depression, north of Bremen, served as the starting point for the Holler colonisation on the Weser in the 12th century.
-Along the Elbe, the Bishorstermarsch, Haseldorfermarsch and Wilstermarsch, which have been the marshland and Vierlande since 1142, follows Land Hadeln and Land Kehdingen.
+North of Bremen on the Wümmeniederung was the starting point for the elder colonization on the Weser in the 12th century.
+On the Elbe follow the Bishorstermarsch, Haseldorfermarsch and Wilstermarsch, the Vier- and Marschlande since 1142, the Land Hadeln and Kehdingen.

 Lopik is part of the Lopikerwaard region in the south-western province of Utrecht and is a polder landscape.
 The exact time of the first embankment has not been proven, but it is estimated to be in the first half of the 12th century.